Britman72/yt-dlp-hd/README.md

 2. Place the folder in a suitable folder such as C:\Playnite\video-tools.
 3. Update the included yt-dlp.ini file as per the settings below.
 4. In ExtraMetadataLoader's settings, point the YT-DLP path to the wrapper's folder.
+5. Restart Playnite (important!)
-5. Test download a YouTube video trailer for an existing game.
+6. Test download a YouTube video trailer for an existing game.
 Ensure the video you want to download is high res (not all are).

 You can watch a video of the setup process here: https://www.youtube.com/watch?v=zXiarzc5iJA